BrianLusina/konsensus/README.md

-# kvault
+# Konsensus

-Simple Miniature Key-Value Datastore
+Simple Clustering by consensus library in Python